p17anto2/queue_sim/README.md

 ```

-If you want to rerun it, make sure to
+If you want to rerun it,
 ```
-make clean
+make clean && make
 ```
 first